 Friday 26 July

 For a complete list of term dates, please refer to the Academic Calendar (Term Dates).

 The enrolment process for current international students is different depending on your individual situation.

-Friday 8 February, Student Services (Level 7) after the graduation session finishes
+Friday, 6 September, Student Services (Level 7) after the graduation session finishes.

 If you received an articulating offer (Graduate Certificate to Graduate Diploma to Masters), you will need to visit Student Services during the enrolment period to complete the “Check-in” process for each stage of your Offer.
 As part of this process, your Course Adviser will check your progress against your study plan as you must successfully complete each course before progressing to the next stage of your articulating Offer.